 The Basics of Canceling a Flexible Points Credit Card

 While there is no risk of losing your points when canceling a co-branded credit card, that’s not the case when referring to a flexible points credit card issued directly from a bank.
-This includes but isn’t limited to cards like the Chase Sapphire Preferred, Chase Sapphire Reserve, Capital One Venture, Amex Platinum, and Amex Gold cards.
+This includes but isn’t limited to cards like the Chase Sapphire Preferred Card, Chase Sapphire Reserve, Capital One Venture Rewards Credit Card, Platinum Card from American Express, and the American Express Gold Card.

 If you have points in your account and you decide to cancel flexible points cards like the ones listed above, you will forfeit any and all remaining points in your account.
 The exception is that as long as you still have a card open that earns the same points, your points balance should be safe.